anebz/cloud/Accreditations/aws_solutions_associate.md

 * General purpose: SSD-backed, used as boot volume
 * Provisioned IOPS: I/O intensive, low-latency. best for NoSQL or large RDBS.
 Require lots of storage
 * Throughput optimized: large operations (large data), also magnetic
-* For infrequently accessed data, always cold HDD
-	- Magnetic volume: lowest cost per GB
+* For infrequently accessed data, always cold HDD.
+Magnetic volume has lowest cost per GB

-EBS volumes spport live config changes in production, you can change volume type, size and IOPS capacity without service interruptions.

-EBS volumes are off-instance, they can persist independently from the life of an instance.
-To prevent EBS from being deleted when an instance terminates, set the value of DeleteOnTermination to False.

 > Snapshots

-To back up all EBS volumes, use Amazon Data lifecycle manager (DLM) to automate the creation of snapshots.
+* To back up all EBS volumes, use Amazon Data lifecycle manager (DLM) to automate the creation of snapshots

-The EBS can still be used while the snapshot is being created.
-Snapshots are automatically encrypted, and all data moving between the volume and the instance are encrypted.
+* The EBS can still be used while the snapshot is being created
+* Snapshots are automatically encrypted, and all data moving between the volume and the instance are encrypted

-To ensure that restored volumes from unencrypted snapshots are automatically encrypted, enable EBS Encryption by default feature for the Region.
+* To ensure that restored volumes from unencrypted snapshots are automatically encrypted, enable EBS Encryption by default feature for the *Region*

 ### 2.3.
+File storage

+* Amazon FSx For Lustre: high-performing *parallel* file system for fast processing of workloads, useful for HPC.
+It has POSIX interface
+* Amazon FSx For Windows File Server: fully managed Microsoft Windows filesystem with support for SMB protocol, Windows NFTS, Microsoft Active Directory integrations.
+Useful for app workloads that require shared file storage
+* EFS: only supports Linux workloads, allow concurrent connections from multiple instances hosted on multiple AZs

+### 2.3.
 RDS

-If an instance of RDS in 1 AZ fails very often, enable Multi-AZ deployment, which has synchronous replication.
-Making a snapshot allows a backup, but it doesn't provide immediate availability in case of AZ failure.

-In a Multi-AZ db if the primary db fails, the canonical name record (CNAME) switches from the primary to standby instance.
+Relational databaser service.
+Provides storage autoscaling to scale storage capacity with 0 downtime.
+Supports Multi-AZ RDS db, for higher availability in case of AZ failure.
+This has synchronous replication to the secondary db.
+If the primary db were to fail, the canonical name record (CNAME) switches from the primary to standby instance.

-RDS has storage autoscaling to scale storage capacity with zero downtime.
+* To migrate databases to AWS, use Schema Conversion tool to convert the source schema and application code to match that of the target databse, and then use DB migration service to migrate data from the source db to target db

-ElastiCache: caches database query results, caches data storage for user sessions
+* ElastiCache caches database query results for faster retrieval, caches data storage for user sessions

-Cloudwatch has the following enhanced monitoring metrics fr RDS: RDS child processes and OS processes.
+* Cloudwatch has the following enhanced monitoring metrics for RDS: RDS child processes and OS processes

-To encrypt network traffic from and to the RDS db with SSL, set up an RDS db and enable the IAM DB authentication.
+* To encrypt network traffic from and to the RDS db with SSL, enable the IAM DB authentication.
 IAM database authentication works with MySQL and PostgreSQL.
 With this authentication method, you don't need to use a password when you connect to a DB instance.
 Instead, you use an authentication token.

 ### 2.4.
 Aurora